 To update an existing cluster and remove the static password:

-gcloud container clusters update [CLUSTER_NAME] \ --no-enable-basic-auth
+gcloud container clusters update cluster-name \ --no-enable-basic-auth

 Currently, there is no way to remove the pre-issued client certificate from an existing cluster, but it has no permissions if RBAC is enabled and ABAC is disabled.

-Leave Stackdriver logging enabled (default)
+Leave Cloud Logging enabled (default)

 All GKE clusters have Kubernetes audit logging enabled by default, which keeps a chronological record of calls that have been made to the Kubernetes API server.
 Kubernetes audit log entries are useful for investigating suspicious API requests, for collecting statistics, or for creating monitoring alerts for unwanted API calls.